Linaro/vixl/doc/getting-started-aarch64.md

     #include "aarch64/simulator-aarch64.h"
     #include "aarch64/macro-assembler-aarch64.h"

-VIXL's assembler will generate some code at run-time, and this code needs to be stored in a buffer.
-It must be large enough to contain all of the instructions and data that will be generated.
-In this guide we will use a default value of 4096 but you are free to change it to something that suits your needs.

-    #define BUF_SIZE (4096)

 All VIXL components are declared in the `vixl::aarch64` namespace, so let's add this to the beginning of the file for convenience:

     using namespace vixl::aarch64;

-Now we are ready to create and initialize the different components.

-First of all we need to allocate the code buffer and to create a macro assembler object which uses this buffer.

-    byte assm_buf[BUF_SIZE];
+Creating a macro assembler is as simple as

-    MacroAssembler masm(assm_buf, BUF_SIZE);
+    MacroAssembler masm;

+VIXL's assembler will generate some code at run-time, and this code needs to be stored in a buffer.
+By default the assembler will automatically manage the code buffer.
+However constructors are available that allow manual management of the code buffer.

-We also need to set-up the simulator.
+We also need to set up the simulator.
 The simulator uses a Decoder object to read and decode the instructions from the code buffer.
 We need to create a decoder and bind our simulator to this decoder.